collapsed-stacks/startups/questions/9400/is-there-an-online-place-where-one-can-find-help-with-creating-successful-email.md

 - tagged: `sales`, `saas`, `b2b`
 - score: 2

-<p>I have a pain: my B2B SaaS product gets about 100-200 signups a month.
+I have a pain: my B2B SaaS product gets about 100-200 signups a month.
 Almost noone buys without engaging sales engineering help.
-However, I feel that our email sequences designed to engage the signups into a conversation about their needs, completely suck.</p>
+However, I feel that our email sequences designed to engage the signups into a conversation about their needs, completely suck.

-<p>Is there a place where such things are discussed and where successful email sequences are shown/rated/analyzed?</p>
+Is there a place where such things are discussed and where successful email sequences are shown/rated/analyzed?

-<p>TIA</p>
+TIA

 ## Answer 9403